Ujstor/portfolio-web/README.md

 ## Jenkins Pipeline

 The pipeline is designed to automate the processes of testing, building, and deploying a web application using Docker.
 It creates an image and pushes it to DockerHub.
-Leadership on this project simplifies deployment with Docker Compose.
-Additionally, the pipeline is configured to perform these tasks when certain conditions are met, such as when a specific branch name is used
+This simplifies deployment with Docker Compose.
+Additionally, the pipeline is configured to perform these tasks when certain conditions are met, such as specific branch.

 ## Deployment
 Application deployment can be achieved through the utilization of either a `Go` or `Flask` server, orchestrated using docker-compose,